What you should know about subscription payment processing

 Some people look at this type of three-party system as the “devil’s triangle,” especially if it leads to excessive latency and one party keeps the other parties waiting for any length of time, as every millisecond counts when it comes to processing online payments.

-First, there are the gateways and the processors.
+First, there are the payment gateways and the payment processors.

 An online payment gateway sends the request to the processor.

-Before we talk about the benefits of online payment processing, let's explore how companies use alternative payment methods in ways that weren't possible prior to the last couple of decades.
+The payments space is constantly evolving–let's explore how companies use alternative payment methods in ways that weren't possible before the last couple of decades.

 When you're looking at these types of online payment processing systems, it's a good idea to understand the most common providers in the industry, what they do, and why it's important.